frequency-chain/frequency/designdocs/user-handles.md

 ## Possible Storage Maps

+* **HandleSuffixMin**: This storage will keep track of the minimum suffix value allowed for a given handle.
+* **HandleSuffixMax**: This storage will keep track of the maximum suffix value allowed for a given handle.
 * **MSAIdToUserHandle**: This storage will map MSAIds to their corresponding user handles.
 * **UserHandlesToMSAId**: This storage will map user handles to their corresponding MSAIds.
 * **UsedSuffixes**: This storage will keep track of all used suffixes to ensure that no two handles have the same suffix.
 (May not be necessary)